Prag8855/aab/content/guides/housing-scams.md

 ### Service fees

-Don't pay anything before you sign a lease.
-You must pay the rent and 1/3 of the [deposit](/glossary/Kaution) before the day your lease starts.
-There should be no other fees.

 You must never pay a fee to...

 - View an apartment[^21]
 - Apply for an apartment
 - Sign an apartment contract ("service fee")[^20]

+Don't pay anything before you sign a lease.
+You must pay the rent and 1/3 of the [deposit](/glossary/Kaution) before the day your lease starts, never earlier.

 Some housing websites websites charge a platform fee or a booking fee.
 These might be illegal.[^44]